riceissa/issarice.com/pages/bash-shortcuts.md

 -  `Ctrl`-`c`:
 Terminate the command.
 -  `Ctrl`-`z`:
-Stop the current process. `bg` will restart it in the background and `fg` will restore it to the foreground.
+Stop the current process.
+Typing `bg` will restart it in the background and `fg` will restore it to the foreground.
 -  `Ctrl`-`s`:
 Freeze the terminal.
 -  `Ctrl`-`q`: